Google targets AI ethics lead Margaret Mitchell after firing Timnit Gebru

 “Our security systems automatically lock an employee’s corporate account when they detect that the account is at risk of compromise due to credential problems or when an automated rule involving the handling of sensitive data has been triggered.
 In this instance, yesterday our systems detected that an account had exfiltrated thousands of files and shared them with multiple external accounts.
 We explained this to the employee earlier today.
 We are actively investigating this matter as part of standard procedures to gather additional details.”

 Last month, Google fired Gebru following a demand by Google leadership that she rescind an AI research paper she coauthored about the negative consequences of large-scale language models, including their disproportionate impact on marginalized communities in the form of environmental impact and perpetuating stereotypes.
-Since then, Google has told its AI researchers to strike a positive tone on topics deemed “sensitive,” and members of the AI research community have pledged not to review the work of Google researchers at academic conferences in protest.
+Since then, Google released a trillion parameter language model and told its AI researchers to strike a positive tone on topics deemed “sensitive.
+Some members of the AI research community have pledged not to review the work of Google researchers at academic conferences in protest.

 Mitchell has publicly criticized actions taken by Google leaders like AI chief Jeff Dean following the ousting of Gebru.